Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Adaptive Spectral Clustering

 where $\mathcal{N}_Y(k)$ is a set of negative samples whose labels are different from node $i$, i.e. $y_i\neq y_k$.
+The negative samples can be obtained by randomly sampling a fixed number of nodes with known labels.
 The intuition is if the labels of nodes $i$ and $j$ are the same, then the distance between the two nodes needs to be less than the distance between $i$ and $k$, to minimize the loss. $[a]_+ = \max(a,0)$ and $\epsilon$ is a scalar offset between distances of intra-class and inter-class pairs.
 By minimizing the objective w.r.t the weight matrix $\Theta$, we can learn the weight of each band that aligns the best with the given labels.
+Ablation study and spectral expressive power of this method is discussed separately in Appendix.